kwpeters/sampleGitRepo-src/README.md

 # sampleGitRepo

-This is a sample repo used to test automated Git operations.
+This is a sample repo used to test automated Git operations!